PEM-Humboldt/biomodelos-sdm/README.md

 ### Running

-Once species occurrence data and environmental variables are ready, the function `Bio2_routine()` can be filled and run.
+Once the species occurrence data and environmental variables are ready, the function `Bio2_routine()` can be filled and run.

 ```
 Bio2_routine(